kindredgroup/talos/cohort_sdk_client/README.md

   payload: any
 }
 ```
-The purpose of statemap installer callback is to "catch-up" on changes made by other* cohorts.
+The purpose of statemap installer callback is to "catch-up" on changes made by other cohorts (including your cohort).

 In the deployment where there is no Talos present, microservices typically implement eventual consistency model by utilising messaging broker.
 For example, Kafka.
 If changes are made to bank account in Cohort 1 that change will eventually propagate to Cohort 2 through messaging middleware.